Preacher Archives Add New Element to Baylor University’s Black Gospel Music Restoration ProjectJune 13, 2019

 Digitizing sermons from different formats

-The BGMRP team realized they already had hundreds of vinyl LPs from famous preachers in their collection.
+When the BGMRP was founded in the Baylor Libraries in 2005, the bulk of incoming materials focused on recorded gospel music.
+Over the ensuing decade, the BGMRP team realized they already had hundreds of vinyl LPs from famous preachers in their collection.
 Shortly after, they started receiving sermons in many different formats.
-The team decided they needed a collection to show to preachers and their families who were not familiar with the projects, in hopes of convincing them to trust the project with their sermons long enough to digitize them.
+Darryl Stuhr, associate director of the Libraries’ digital preservation services, consulted with Darden and together they decided they needed a collection to show to preachers and their families who were not familiar with the projects, in hopes of convincing them to trust the project with their sermons long enough to digitize them.

 Darden worked with two in particular – the Rev. E.E.
 Jones in Shreveport, Louisiana, and the Rev. Clay Evans in Chicago, who is still preaching at 93-years-old.